benedekrozemberczki/SGCN/README.md

 | ... | ... |... |
 | n | 9 |-1 |

-An attributed dataset for an `Erdos-Renyi` graph is also included in the input folder. **The node features are sorted by ID increasing**.
+An attributed dataset for an `Erdos-Renyi` graph is also included in the input folder. **The node feature dataset rows are sorted by ID increasing**.
 The structure of the features csv has to be the following:

 | **Feature 1** | **Feature 2** | **Feature 3** |...| **Feature d** |
 | --- | --- | --- | --- |--- |